M4XMU3/d2e/README.md

 # d2e
 Difficult To Easy - Developing a LLM for translating official into Easy Language
 paper: Arxive link coming soon

+This work aims to enhance GPT with Embedding, Fine Tuning, Prompt Engineering and the combination of these methods.
+Furthermore, it evaluates the results of the translations of the parallel corpora base data into German Easy Language.
+To use these scripts you need an OpenAI Account.

 # before you start
 * this porject is meant to be used in a Linux or at least WSL System